recsys-benchmark/DaisyRec-v2.0-doc/docs/source/basic settings.rst

 --sample_ratio
 --------------
-  control the ratio of popularity sampling for the hybrid sampling strategy, e.g., for the hybrid sampling strategy uniform+low-pop, --sample_ratio=0.1 means 10% of the negative items are sampled via low-pop
+  control the ratio of popularity sampling for the hybrid sampling strategy in the range of (0,1), e.g., for the hybrid sampling strategy uniform+low-pop, --sample_ratio=0.1 means 10% of the negative items are sampled via low-pop

 --num_ng
 --------